PSLmodels/Tax-Calculator/read-the-docs/source/contributor_guide.rst

       Tax-Calculator$ cd taxcalc
       Tax-Calculator/taxcalc$ py.test -m "not requires_pufcsv and not pre_release" -n4

-    If you do have a copy of the OSPC-supplied puf.csv file, then on the second line above omit the 'not requires_pufcsv and' expression so as to execute 'py.test -m "not pre_release" -n4'.
+    If you do have a copy of the puf.csv file used by Tax-Calculator, then on the second line above omit the 'not requires_pufcsv and' expression so as to execute 'py.test -m "not pre_release" -n4'.

     If all the tests pass, you're good to go.
 If they don't pass, enter